 Each week I plan my meals for the following week, this is called meal or menu planning.
 Some think it’s not worth it, but it really is a simple task that takes 5-10 minutes to plan one week of meals.
 The money and time that these five minutes save me throughout my week, makes it well worth the effort.

-How to use the meal planner:
+How to use a meal planner

-How to plan meals:
+How to plan meals

 - Nearly every family has after school activities during the week.
 Organise your menu around the activities knowing you can start dinner throughout the day to have it ready in time when you get home (I love my slow cooker), or perhaps an easy meal is required on these nights.

-- Glance through your fridge and pantry, are there any food that may need to be cooked soon?
+- Glance through your fridge and pantry.
+Are there any food that may need to be cooked soon?